The Sun and its orbital components make up the Solar System, which is a gravitationally bound system.

-Satellites are objects that revolve around planets and are also part of the solar system.
-The Earth’s satellite is the Moon.
+Satellites- Satellites are celestial objects that orbit planets and are part of the solar system.
+The Moon is the Earth's satellite.

 Comets- Comets are little ice objects with unusual shapes.
 They mainly come from the Kuiper Belt, which is located beyond Neptune in the solar system's far reaches.

 Planet- A planet is a massive celestial body that revolves in a fixed orbit around the sun.
 Our solar system has eight planets.
 The following are the planets in order to their distance from the sun:

 Dwarf planets- Dwarf planets are objects that orbit the sun at various points and are smaller than planets but larger than asteroids.
 Ceres, a dwarf planet in the asteroid belt, is the closest dwarf planet to us.